-Facilitate Faster Program Entry.
-Like many courts, the RCTC interviewees indicate that participants often enter the program much later than 50 days after their arrest.
-Timely entry into the program has likely been made more challenging due to delays in case processing due to the pandemic.
-Keeping in mind that the sooner individuals needing treatment are connected to services, the better their outcomes are likely to be, the RCTC team may want to:
+Facilitate Faster Program Entry: Like many courts, the WCTC often has participants enter the program more than 50 days after their arrest.
+Timely entry into the program has likely been made even more challenging due to delays in case processing due to the pandemic.
+Keeping in mind that the sooner individuals needing treatment are connected with resources and treatment, the better their outcomes are likely to be, the WCTC team can:

-- ✓ Conduct an in-depth review of case flow to identify bottlenecks, structural barriers, and points in the process where adjustments to procedures could facilitate quicker placement into the RCTC; - Create a more systematic identification and referral process that may shorten the time between arrest and treatment court entry; - ✓ Set a goal for the maximum number of days it takes to get participants into the program and work toward achieving that goal; - ✓ Increase incentivization for participation in the RCTC compared to typical case processing; and - ✓ Even if the program is unable to overcome all barriers to early entry, the team should consider additional strategies to engage potential participants in treatment as early as they are identified even if their cases have not been brought into the RCTC docket.
+- ✓ Conduct an in-depth review of case flow to identify bottlenecks, structural barriers, and points in the process where adjustments to procedures could facilitate quicker placement into the WCTC; - ✓ Create a more systematic identification and referral process that may shorten the time between arrest and treatment court entry; - ✓ Set a goal for the maximum number of days it takes to get participants into the program and work toward achieving that goal; - ✓ Increase incentivization for participation in the WCTC compared to typical case processing; and - ✓ Even if the program is unable to overcome all barriers to early entry, the team should consider additional strategies to engage potential participants in treatment as early as they are identified even if their cases have not been brought into the WCTC docket.